Our mahi

 The DHAP framework assesses e-health tools against a range of areas including:

-Additional development of a formal accreditation pathway is underway and this includes an Aotearoa New Zealand enhanced review that covers areas such as data sovereignty, cultural safety, advertising standards and user feedback responsiveness.
+The framework also includes an Aotearoa New Zealand 'Enhanced review' that covers areas such as data sovereignty, cultural safety, advertising standards, social responsibility and equity and user feedback responsiveness.

 The framework applies to apps and tools (eg, mobile apps and online programs) that are digitally delivered and aim to support health in some way.
 This can include wellness-oriented apps if there is a clear health-related focus and benefit.
 For more information please contact: sarah@hnct.nz